Jahans3/use-simple-state/README.md

 ```

 ## Getting Started
-Before we get started, we first need an initial state, as well as actions and at least one reducer:
+Before we get started, we first need an initial state, as well as some actions and at least one reducer:

 ```js
 const initialState = { count: 0 };